 As a least-developed country (LDC), Timor Leste is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
-The World Bank classifies Timor Leste as a lower middle-income economy with a per-capita income of $1,503 in 2023.
-Total EU imports from Timor Leste amounted to about €3.0 million in 2023.
-As most of these enter the EU market at zero duty under the normal tariff regime, EBA preferential imports were not used in 2023.
+The World Bank classifies Timor Leste as a lower middle-income economy with a per-capita income of $1,343 in 2024.
+Total EU imports from Timor Leste amounted to about €2.9 million in 2024.
+About €60 thousand of those used the EBA preferences.

 The EBA arrangement covers all LDCs as classified by the United Nations.
 This arrangement enables duty-free and quota-free access for all products originating in LDCs except for arms and ammunition.
 Unlike beneficiaries of the Standard GSP and GSP+, LDCs are not excluded from the scheme if they benefit from other preferential arrangements or agreements with the EU.